iOS 11.4: What you need to know about Messages in iCloud

 Continue using the Messages app as you normally would.
 The most significant difference is going to be when it comes to deleting message threads or setting up a new device.
 Yes, that means no more managing your list of conversations on multiple devices!

-When removing a thread from, say an iPhone ($799.99 at Cricket Wireless), the same conversation will also be removed from all of your Messages in iCloud devices nearly instantly.
+When removing a thread from, say an iPhone (£1,149.00 at Apple), the same conversation will also be removed from all of your Messages in iCloud devices nearly instantly.
 And when it comes to setting up a new device, linking it to your iCloud account, you can expect to see all of your conversations synced within a few minutes.
 Previously, you would start without any conversations in the Messages app.

 Additionally, with Messages stored in your iCloud account, they no longer take up storage on your phone or computer -- a useful feature for those always pressed for space.